 Patients in whom heart rate is too slow or irregular often require pacemakers.
 Here we will take a look at what pacemakers are.

 What Is A Pacemaker?

 A pacemaker (sometimes called an artificial pacemaker) is a small device that measures around 1.5 inches in length (see picture above) that sits in a small pocket underneath the skin near the heart.

 It is a metallic device that is attached to one or two wires called leads.
 These leads are placed in the chambers of the heart and the pacemaker controls the rate and rhythm of the heartbeat.

 In other words, an electronic pacemaker contains two main parts:

 - Pulse generator – This is a small oval metallic device that generates electrical impulses that are transmitted to the heart.

-Pacemakers are inserted when the heartbeat is either too slow or is irregular.
-The use of the pacemaker is to maintain a normal and a regular heart rhythm.
+Pacemakers are inserted when the heartbeat is either too slow or irregular.
+The use of the pacemaker is to maintain a normal and regular heart rhythm.